AgateTravel WeLiveToServe

 Travel Suggestions & Tips

-1. After rain, the ground is wet everywhere, so don’t risk climbing the seaside steep cliffs just to find a good photo site.
+1. After rain, the ground is wet everywhere, so don’t risk climbing the seaside steep cliffs.
 Otherwise, uneven and slippery rocks may make you slip or even fall into the sea.

-2. For those planning to visit Bandoko Garden, please set off early although September enjoys relatively long daylength.
-Its shuttle service has infrequent round-trip schedules, so miss one means a long wait.
+2. For those planning to visit Bandoko Garden, please set off early.
+Although September enjoys relatively long daylength, the shuttle service has infrequent schedules, so miss one means a long wait.

 Wakayama Weather by Month